-Working with a committee from the Peshtigo Historical Society, I created this site to give tourists the information they need.
-Even though there are other sites dedicated to the topic of the Peshtigo Fire, we rank well in searches because of behind-the-scenes work on key words and links.
+Working with a committee of the Peshtigo Historical Society, I created this site to give tourists the information they need.
+There are other sites dedicated to the topic of the Peshtigo Fire, yet we rank well in searches because of behind-the-scenes work on keywords and links.

-I worked with Harmony Home Inspection in evaluating who their target audience is and what their needs are to create a one-page site.
+I worked with Harmony Home Inspection in analyzing their target audience to create a one-page site.
 The final product is mobile responsive and easy to navigate.
-An online pre-inspection form makes connecting with potential customers easy and less time consuming.
+An online pre-inspection form makes connecting with potential customers quick and easy.